MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 - `from`: An object containing details about the source token.
 It should include:

   - `token_address`: The address of the source token.
-  - `amount`: The amount on wei and hexadecimal format of source token to be swapped.
+  - `amount`: The amount on wei in hexadecimal format of the source token to be swapped.

 - `to`: An object containing details about the destination token.
 It should include: